 It is the opinion of ULD CARE that the answer here lies in improving the overall responsibility for the proper care and use of these items of equipment.
 We are pretty sure that a great number of nets become lost or damaged beyond economic repair long before they reach their use by date.
-What will be Air Cargo Handling Street if it continues to treat nets as some kind of disposable item that does not require any kind of proper handling?
+Is it sustainable for the air cargo industry to treat nets as some kind of disposable item that does not require any kind of proper handling?
 And no amount of debate or complaints about the fairness or unfairness of the regulations will change anything.